Are You Overpaying?

 - - You may receive less than what you still owe on finance

-As a guide, agreed value suits newer cars and vehicles with a known replacement cost.
-Market value can make sense for older cars where the premium saving is worthwhile.
-At each renewal, we review the agreed amount to make sure it still reflects what it would actually cost to replace the vehicle.
+As a general rule, agreed value works best for newer cars and vehicles with a known replacement cost.
+Market value tends to suit older cars where the premium saving is worth the trade-off.
+We review agreed amounts at each renewal so the figure still reflects what it would cost to replace your vehicle today.

 Factors that affect your car insurance premium